victronenergy/node-red-contrib-victron/README.md

 Basically its rendered unusable, until either debugged via the serial console using a [serial console cable](https://www.adafruit.com/product/954); or reinstalled using an factory installation image on an sdcard.
 Note that after factory installation, certain files must be put back in order for, for example, the wifi to work again.
-There is no complete documentation about how to restore those, but the information here will at least help:
+There is no complete documentation about how to restore those, but the information on older revisions of this page will at least help:
 [Venus OS Extended manual - Repart. appendix](https://www.victronenergy.com/live/venus-os:extended#appendix_a_-_repartitioning_venus_gx_flash_memory).
 (C) below modifications are on ones own risk.
 We'll help where possible; but there are only a few people available within Victron that can help; and they won't be standby all the time to help with issues like this: